5-HT3 antagonist: Pharmacokinetics

 All 5-HT3 antagonists are well-absorbed and effective after oral administration, and all are metabolized in the liver by various isoenzymes of the cytochrome P450 system.
 They do not, however, inhibit or induce these enzymes.

 Comparative pharmacology

-Despite that the 5-HT3 receptor antagonists share their mechanism of action, they have different chemical structures and exhibit differences in affinity for the receptor, dose response and duration of effect.
+Despite the 5-HT3 receptor antagonists sharing their mechanism of action, they have different chemical structures and exhibit differences in affinity for the receptor, dose response and duration of effect.
 They are also metabolized in different ways, that is, different components of the cytochrome P450 (CYP) system predominate in the metabolism of the antagonists.

 Because of this, patients who are resistant to one antagonist might benefit from another.
 A correlation exists between the number of active CYP 2D6 alleles and the number of vomiting episodes by patients who receive treatment with cisplatin and ondansetron or tropisetron.
 Patients with multiple alleles tend to be unresponsive to the antiemetic drug and vice versa.